 Our select eucalypt species are renowned for their adaptability to drought, are very fast-growing, and produce strong, naturally durable hardwood timber.
 This timber remains sound in outdoor conditions for many decades without chemical treatment.

 The NZDFI is breeding high-quality planting stock suitable for New Zealand's dryland regions.
-The first generation of improved plants became available in 2021.
+The first generation of improved plants became available in 2021 and the number of seedlings planted increased in 2022.
 The NZDFI is also developing forest management regimes for growers, and identifying and researching high-value national and international timber markets for our strong, durable timbers.